International Study Options

 Semester or Year in São Paulo

 Students may spend a semester or year in São Paulo, Brazil, a city of approximately 16 million inhabitants, through the Council on International Educational Exchange (CIEE).
-The semester and year programs begin with several weeks of intensive Portuguese language training prior to the start of regular university courses.
+The program begins with several weeks of intensive Portuguese language training prior to the start of regular university courses.
 During the semester students take one Portuguese class and several courses alongside Brazilian students at the Pontificia Universidade Católica de São Paulo.
 All courses are taught in Portuguese.
 Courses are available in such disciplines as anthropology, archaeology, communications, economics, history, geography, international relations, linguistics, literature, philosophy, political science and sociology.
 Students live with Brazilian host families.
 Students who have completed four semesters of Spanish or two semesters of Portuguese are eligible to apply.

 Semester or Year in Santiago

 In conjunction with the Council on International Educational Exchange (CIEE), USC provides the opportunity for study at the Universidad de Chile, the Pontificia Universidad Católica de Chile, and/or the Universidad Diego Portales, all located in Santiago, the capital of Chile.
 All courses are taught in Spanish.
 Courses are available in such disciplines as art, anthropology, economics, geography, history, international relations, literature, philosophy, political science, psychology, sociology, Spanish, and theology.
 Students live with Chilean host families.
 Students who have completed six semesters of Spanish, or the equivalent, are eligible to apply.